kalai4390/predicting-workout-quality-using-ML/README.md

 # predicting-workout-quality-using-ML

-This repository is created as part of the practical machine learning course offered by John Hopkins university @ Coursera.
 ## Introduction

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount